rileyle/UCGretina/README.md

     /BeamOut/LevelDataFile <filename>

 > The level data file describes the discrete levels and transitions of the outgoing (beam-like or target-like) reaction product.
 The file format is based on that of the PhotonEvaporationX.X data files (described in detail in the file $G4LEVELGAMMADATA/README-LevelGammaData).
-In the absense of this command, the file provided in $G4LEVELGAMMADATA is used.
+In the absence of this command, the file provided in $G4LEVELGAMMADATA is used.
 >
 > _Note: If the mass number of the outgoing nucleus lies outside of the A range specified in NuclearLevelData.cc by the AMIN[] and AMAX[] arrays, you will need to increase the range to include it so that your level data can be loaded._